1ayham1/DRLND_P2_Continous-Control/README.md

 Dependencies, resources, links and further information can be found in the main repository [Udacity DRLND](https://github.com/udacity/deep-reinforcement-learning/tree/master/).
 Requirements include setting up PyTorch, the ML-Agents toolkit, and a few more Python packages.

-After managing all dependencies, please follow the instructions in `Tennis.ipynb`.
+After managing all dependencies, please follow the instructions in `Continuous_Control.ipynb`.

 ### (Optional) Challenge: Crawler Environment